 Some sources indicate that the banana is a herb.
 They came to this conclusion based on the plant’s structure.

 The stain present in green bananas is sticky and leaves a residue on hands and hard-to-remove marks in clothes.
 These can become permanent.
-A ripe banana doesn’t pose that problem.
+However, the ripe one doesn’t pose that problem.

 It is easier to remove stains from your hands using soap, oil, and salt, for example.